Want the perfect workout program?Take Quiz

 How to do Dumbbell Finger Curls Behind the Back:

 Much like the behind-the-back version, these finger curls work the contraction of your grip strength and can work the flexion of your forearm as well, making it a great forearm exercise.
-The difference is that your wrists are fully extended at the start, so the flexion on this movement can include the full flexion of your joint instead of a partial range of motion.
+And because your wrists are fully extended at the start, you can utilize a full range of motion.

 How to do Dumbbell Finger Curls: